mahfoozm/CoverGPT/README.md

 ### Login

 To use CoverGPT, you need a ChatGPT account.
 To make an account, head to [this link](https://chat.openai.com/chat) and click sign up.
 Then, login to CoverGPT using your access token (which can be found [here](https://chat.openai.com/api/auth/session), make sure you are logged into ChatGPT before heading to that link).
+Your access token changes every two weeks, and must be re-entered.

 ## Example